nreinig3/anomaly-detection-capstone/README.md

-# Defect Detection on Coil Manufacturing Image Data
+# Defect Detection in Coil Manufacturing Image Data

 ### Capstone (Practicum) project for Master of Science in Computational Analytics degree @ Georgia Tech